cooljeanius/wesnoth_mods/README.md

-I've been meaning to include diffs against the originals, too, and I've started to do that for the mainline campaigns now that I have a separate installation of it, but it's slow-going and fragile (i.e., I'll have to remember to update them), and I still can't do them for add-ons yet.
+I've been meaning to include diffs against the originals, too, and I've started to do that for the mainline campaigns now that I have a separate installation of it, but it's slow-going and fragile (i.e., I'll have to remember to update them), and I still can't do them for (most) add-ons yet.

 Versions of Add-ons based upon; my original order was the order in which I was playing them, but now I am going to alphabetize them: